rpbouman/huey/README.md

 #### Searching Attributes

-Especially when there are a lot of attributes, it can be useful to search for attributes.
-To do that, use the Attribute Search feature.
+When there are a lot of attributes, it can be useful to use search to find them.
-Simply type a part of the attribute name in the search input, and after a brief timeout, the list of attributes will automatically show only those attributes that (partially) match the search string:
+To do that, use the Attribute Search feature: Simply type a part of the attribute name in the search input.
+After a brief timeout, the list of attributes will automatically show only those attributes that (partially) match the search string:

 ![image](https://github.com/user-attachments/assets/1ab093d3-90f9-445a-bfaa-e6af1e81397e)

 The search string is treated as a regular expression, and is matched in a case-insensitive manner, making it both easy and powerful.
+For extra convenience, the attribute searchstring also supports `%` as wildcard for any sequence of characters (just like the SQL `LIKE` operator).

 ### Query Builder